klaatu01/yal/README.md

 ## License

 MIT.
 Use it, fork it, rebind it, ship it.
-No EULAs were harmed in the making of this launcher.